fustinoni-net/PiRobotPlatform/README.md

 The aim of this library is purely educational.
 Don't use it for any other purpose.

 ## Please be careful.
-Running the library on the wrong hardware can brake your pi and your robot.
+Running the library on the wrong hardware can brake your pi and or your robot.
 Carefully check the sources and read the instruction.
 Running the examples will make your robot move with all the possible consequences.

 ####  ***** Use at your own risk. *****

-#### All the trademarks are properties of theirs owners.

 ## Prerequisites